barionleg/cesium.wiki.gs/Terrain-and-Imagery-Roadmap.md

 * Add a callback or some other way to learn that level 0 terrain/imagery is done loading.
 * Upsample `TerrainMesh` instead of `TerrainData`?
 This could yield better performance, but at a memory cost because the mesh is bigger than the raw data, at least for heightmap terrain.
 * Allow upsampling across more than one level at a time.
 This (may?) be necessary to skip levels when refining.
+* More efficiently encode terrain data for transmission:
+  * Use the Google Body techniques, encoding the mesh as a UTF-8 string: http://code.google.com/p/webgl-loader/wiki/BenCompressionStats
+  * Encode each tile as a delta from its parent:
+    * Parent tile indicates which of its vertices are in which quadrant with index ranges.
+    * Child has new vertices, index list linking parent and child vertices into triangles, and new index ranges describing the division of its vertices among its child quadrants.

 ## Data Sources